JakeTTU/portfolio/PCA_Eigenfaces/README.md

 ### To Run:

-This R script and dashboard require R https://cloud.r-project.org
+This R script and dashboard require R https://cloud.r-project.org.
+Package dependencies include:
+  * Item 2a
+  * Item 2b